xn--nding-jua/remko2mqtt/README.md

 <a name="outlook"></a>
 # Outlook
 It would be great to use the available RS485-connection on CON403 using the XYE-pins and the address-encoder to connect multiple device.
 Anyway, as the RS485 IC is connected to the microcontroller only unidirectional, we do not have any advantages except an easier connection when running long cables.
-For the moment the found soluation is sufficient for smaller installations with one to four devices within a smaller radius.
+For the moment the found solution is sufficient for smaller installations with one to four devices within a smaller radius.